AI and Earth Observation: Apply AI to satellite data for sustainability, biodiversity and climate adaptation

-Secure up to €50,000 in EU funding for your project.
+Secure up to €50,000 in EU funding via the FIERCE programme.

 Spot opportunities and seize them: Which space-tech solutions align with your mission?